Campus Policies and Procedures

 Student Rights, Responsibilities, Conduct, Disciplinary Due Process, and Related Policies and Procedures

-Policy on posting flyers, posters, etc.
+Policy on posting fliers, posters, etc.

 All materials posted on the campus must be reviewed, approved and stamped by the Office of Student Engagement before they may be posted.
 Postings include any information tacked or stapled to any surface on campus.
 The normal size of posting is 8 ½” x 11” or smaller; limited larger posting are permitted.
 Materials may only be posted on designated bulletin boards and may not be posted on bulletin boards designated for college use or departmental use only.
 Bulletin board space is available on a first come, first served basis.
 All users of college bulletin boards are expected to respect the materials posted by other individuals and organizations and may NOT cover any existing posted material.
 Posters must clearly indicate the name of the responsible organization and contact person, the expirations date as well as required disability contact information.
 The maximum length of time any posting may be displayed is two weeks.
-The sponsoring group should remove all flyers within two (2) days after the event deadline.
+The sponsoring group should remove all fliers within two (2) days after the event deadline.
 Approval of subsequent requests by an individual or organization to post materials may be negatively impacted by any failure to comply with this or any other college policy.

 Materials may not be distributed or posted in the following locations: